Website Manager

 -Schoolyard have a 6 game season, play on Saturday.

-The fee paid includes the full uniform kit (jersey, shorts and socks).
+The fee paid includes the full uniform kit (jersey, shorts and socks), with the exception of 18U, its optional

 Q: What equipment does my child need?